 Grilling Tip #2: Avoid Putting Cold Food Straight on the Grill

-Let meats come to room temperature on the counter for at least 30 minutes before grilling which allows them to cook more evenly.
+Before grilling, allow meats to come to room temperature on the counter for at least 30 minutes so that they can cook more evenly.

 Grilling Tip #3: Don’t Move the Food Around